 The MUSE album pays tribute to the most inspirational and supportive people that have had a significant impact on him.
 It was a labor of love producing this album dedicated to and inspired by the muses that have shaped and colored his life and he hopes it will evoke an unparalleled musical experience through intimacy and love.
 This vision is shared by Executive Producer Richard Russell and co-producers Michael Surprenant and Andree Fallas.

-The MUSE album has Jesse singing and playing tenor and baritone saxophones, clarinet, flute, drums and percussion.
+The MUSE album has Jesse playing tenor and baritone saxophones, clarinet, flute, drums and percussion and singing.
 The album includes internationally acclaimed Kimo Cornwell of Hiroshima band; Hoku-award winning, Maggie Herron; the guitar stylings of Curt Warren; bass and guitar virtuoso Matt Spencer; nostalgic steel guitar by Dwight Tokumoto, piano by Loren Wilken, upright bass by Brian McCree and drums by Michael Surprenant.

 Where will Jesse Snyder be in five years?
 In ten years?